arielkwak/arielkwak/README.md

         databases: ["mongo", "MySql", "sqlite", "PostgresSQL", "Oracle 11g & SQL Developer"], other:["RESTful API", "Agile Methodologies", "Product Life-Cycle Management", "Wireframing", "User Research", "A/B Testing"]
     },
-    career interests: "I'm currently focused on both frontend and full-stack but my skills expand from database to backend development.
+    careerInterests: "I'm currently focused on both frontend and full-stack but my skills expand from database to backend development.
 I also want to explore product management in the future!",
     funFact: "I love art and was once an art student!"
 };
 ```